Teaching for Digital Equity and Learning

 WHAT'S IN THE COURSE?

-The professional development program on Supporting Men of Color in the Community College is designed to enhance the preparedness of faculty, advisors, student service officers, and other support staff in the community college to facilitate success among college men of color.
+The professional development program on Teaching for Digital Equity and Learning is designed to enhance the preparedness of faculty, advisors, student service officers, and other support staff in the community college to facilitate success among college men of color.

 COURSE DURATION